Brigandine: The Legend of Runersia: Development

 Kenji Terada was brought on as the game's scenario writer after Igarashi met him in Ikebukuro thanks to a mutual contact.
 Terada's notably wrote the scenarios for the first three games in Final Fantasy series.
 Having been a long-time fan of his previous work, Igarashi asked Terada directly to draft the new project's fantasy world.
 Terada chose to craft an "old-fashioned, traditional fantasy story" in place of "something heavy".
 The plot was designed to only be seen in its entirety by the player completing nation's campaign and then piecing them together.
 A large, diverse cast of characters was devised and each of the game's nations was given its own history and ideology so that the player could decide its heroes and villains.
-With a specific vision of the game's visual style in mind, Igarashi's first choice for the game's art and character design was Raita Kazama, an artist for both the Disgaea and Xenoblade Chronicles series.
+With a specific vision of the game's visual style in mind, Igarashi's first choice for the game's art and character design was Raita Kazama, an artist for both the Disgaea and Xenoblade series.
 Kazama was given more freedom with The Legend of Runersia than with his previous jobs.
 He chose to give members of each nation distinct features from one another based on varying cultures, industries, ideologies, and religions.
 In all, Kazama and his team created over 100 unique designs for the game's named knights.
 After an email exchange, Igarashi met composer Tenpei Sato in Shibuya to discuss composition of the game's musical score.
 Sato, who previously did soundtracks for Brigandine: Grand Edition and the Disgaea series, was promptly put in charge of the music for The Legend of Runersia.
 He composed the music after much of the plot and illustrations were already completed and tailored songs specifically to each nation starting with the Norzaleo Kingdom.
 Sato composed a total of 38 songs for the game.
 Recording sessions for the game's voice acting took about one and a half months with Terada working closely with the actors, adjusting the dialogue scripts as necessary.